CodingCellist/codingcellist.github.io/content/en/post/type-you-an-idris-part-1/index.md

 means we don't need to prove how it is impossible for the `Name`s to be equal.

 {{< spoiler text="If you are uncertain about proofs, `DecEq`, etc..." >}}
-If you are uncertain about `DecEq`, proofs and contras, I've written an intro (well, more of a complete explanation) to proof-by-datatype and decidable equality which you can find in
+If you are uncertain about `DecEq`, proofs, and contras, I've written an intro (well, more of a complete explanation) to proof-by-datatype and decidable equality which you can find in
 [this blog post](/en/post/intro-to-decidable-equality).
 {{< /spoiler >}}

-Again, start by interactively generating a definition using `<localleader> d`, then case-splitting on the arguments, and introducing a generic pattern match for different types of `Name`s:
+Again, start by interactively generating a definition, then case-splitting on the arguments, and introducing a generic pattern match for different types of `Name`s:

 ```idris
 nameEq : (x : Name) -> (y : Name) -> Maybe (x = y)